FMMT666/launchpad.py/README.md

 ### Open( [number], [name] )

-    Opens the first available Launchpad and initializes it.
+    Opens the a Launchpad and initializes it.

       PARAMS: <number> OPTIONAL, number of Launchpad to open.
                        1st device = 0, 2nd device = 1, ...
                        Defaults to 0, the 1st device if not given.
               <name>   OPTIONAL, only consider devices whose names contain
                        the string <name>.
 Defaults to "Launchpad".

       RETURN: True     success
               False    error